Is XP Inc. (XP) a Keeper?

-XP Inc. (NASDAQ:XP) went down by -3.47% from its latest closing price compared to the recent 1-year high of $36.36.
-The company’s stock price has collected -10.75% of loss in the last five trading sessions.
+XP Inc. (NASDAQ:XP) went up by 1.43% from its latest closing price compared to the recent 1-year high of $36.36.
+The company’s stock price has collected -9.04% of loss in the last five trading sessions.
 The Wall Street Journal reported on 02/23/21 that Tesla, Palantir, Bitcoin: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in XP Inc. (NASDAQ :XP) Right Now?

-XP Inc. (NASDAQ:XP) scored a price-to-earnings ratio above its average ratio, recording 11.19 x from its present earnings ratio.
+XP Inc. (NASDAQ:XP) scored a price-to-earnings ratio above its average ratio, recording 11.38 x from its present earnings ratio.
+Opinions of the stock are interesting as 6 analysts out of 11 who provided ratings for XP Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 5 rated it as “hold,” and 0 as “sell.”

 5 Undervalued Stocks For 2023